 Because lanolin is very similar in composition to the oils secreted by our own skin, it is able to provide a protective moisture barrier when used in skin care products.
 It’s both an excellent moisturizer and a skin smoother.
 Lanolin is capable of not only penetrating the outer layers of our own skin while still allowing it to breathe, but it is also a humectant able to attract and absorb up to 300% water.

+If you like my DIY cracked heel salve, then be sure to pin this natural skin care recipe to Pinterest for later.
 For more of my natural skin care recipes that contain lanolin, visit Soap Deli News blog here.